soysilver/soysilvery/_projects/Meta-CPS.md

 My Contributions Are:

-- Added ISO 10816-3-based vibration monitoring function
+- ISO 10816-3-based vibration monitoring function
 - Sohre's Chart-based condition diagnosis function
-- Added AI-based performance map to calculate the optimal operation combination for group-operated compressors
+- AI-based performance map to calculate the optimal operation combination for group-operated compressors

 Note again how the actual text starts at 4 columns in (4 characters from the left side).
 Here's a code sample: